 https://dl.fedoraproject.org/pub/epel/epel-next-release-latest-8.noarch.rpm

-The “non-free” repository contains packages that are not open-source and are not licensed under a free and open-source license.
-These packages may be distributed, modified, and used under certain conditions, but they may not be freely distributed or modified.
+The “non-free” repository contains packages that are not open-source or licensed under a free and open-source license.
+These packages may be distributed, modified, and used under certain conditions but not freely distributed or modified.
 Examples of packages in the non-free repository include proprietary drivers and multimedia codecs.

-It’s worth noting that packages in the non-free repository may be under a more permissive license than commercial software.
-Still, they are not considered free software by the Free Software foundation.
+Notably, packages in the non-free repository may be licensed more permissively than commercial software.
+Still, the Free Software Foundation does not consider them free software.

 Install RPM Fusion Free Repository.